m25lazi/inception/README.md

 # Inception
-### Real time image recognition using Apple's CoreML and Google's Inception model
+### Real time image recognition using Apple's CoreML and Google's Inceptionv3 model

 App gets the current frames from the camera using AVCapture and it uses this frame to get predictions using the inception model.